oroinc/documentation/commerce/cloud/architecture.rst

 Encryption
 ^^^^^^^^^^

-A backed up data is encrypted using AES-256 keys.
+The backed up data is encrypted using AES-256 keys.
+The Retention policy for daily backups are retained for one week.
-Retention policy
-Daily backups are retained for one week.
 Backups created on Sunday are retained for one year and they serve as weekly backups.

 RTO
 ^^^